benjaminweymouth/PyBank-Python-Data-Structures-Analysis/docs/index.md

-## PPython for Finance: Methods / Data Structures
+## Python for Finance: Methods / Data Structures

 You can use the [editor on GitHub](https://github.com/benjaminweymouth/Python-Data-Structures-PyBank-PyRamen/edit/gh-pages/docs/index.md) to maintain and preview the content for your website in Markdown files.